 - The second is the transport revolution that has made the distance that people can cover in their daily commute greater by the decade.

 - In the major cities 35% cited the daily commute to work as a major cause of stress with traffic jams the stress point for 48% of Leeds inhabitants.

 - My daily commute goes through Grand Central Station.

-	Late Middle English (in the sense 'interchange (two things)'): from

-	Latin commutare, from com- 'altogether' + mutare 'to change'. sense 1 of

-	the verb originally meant to buy and use a commutation ticket, a dated

-	term for 'a season ticket' (because the daily fare is commuted to a
+Late Middle English (in the sense 'interchange (two things')): from Latin commutare, from com- 'altogether' + mutare 'to change'. sense 1 of the verb originally meant to buy and use a commutation ticket, the US term for a season ticket (because the daily fare is commuted to a single payment).

-	single payment).

 In early use commute meant ‘to interchange two things’.
-Its source is

-	Latin commutare, from com- ‘together’ and mutare ‘to change’, the root

-	of English words such as moult (Late Middle English), mutant (early 19th

-	century), and permutation (Late Middle English).
-The modern meaning, ‘to

-	travel between home and your place of work’, comes from commutation

-	ticket.
-This was the American term for a season ticket, where a number

-	of daily fares were ‘commuted’ to, or changed into, a single payment.

-	The Americans have been commuting since the 1860s, but the term did not

-	make its way over to Britain until the 1930s.
+Its source is Latin commutare, from com- ‘together’ and mutare ‘to change’, the root of English words such as moult (Late Middle English), mutant (early 19th century), and permutation (Late Middle English).
+The modern meaning, ‘to travel between home and your place of work’, comes from commutation ticket.
+This was the American term for a season ticket, where a number of daily fares were ‘commuted’ to, or changed into, a single payment.
+The Americans have been commuting since the 1860s, but the term did not make its way over to Britain until the 1930s.